 Your next stop is the sunny city of Tauranga.
 Learn more about this favourite kiwi holiday spot with a guided tour of Mount Maunganui.
 Enjoy hearing local Maori legends as you wander from the mountain's base to its summit.

 Once in Napier, you can visit the Hawke’s Bay’s many wineries on a self-drive, chauffer driven or bicycle tour.
-The winery restaurants make it easy to appreciate lush sauvignon blanc, smooth merlot and spicy cabernet sauvignon, all complemented by first-class cuisine.
+The winery restaurants make it easy to appreciate lush sauvignon blanc, smooth merlot and spicy cabernet sauvignon.